hiyd-uk/hiyd.uk/terms.md

 For questions about these Terms, contact us at:

-- Email: <legal@hyd.app>
+- Email: <legal@hiyd.uk>
-- Website: hyd.thechels.uk
+- Website: hiyd.uk

-By using Hyd, you acknowledge that you have read and understand these Terms of Service.
+By using Hiyd, you acknowledge that you have read and understand these Terms of Service.